magneticio/vamp2setup/README.md

 - **deployment**: identifies the Deployment itself.
 This is used as a selector for the pods.
 - **version**: the version of the Application to which the Deployment belongs.
 This is used by Istio to dispatch traffic.

-You can then use the sample [deployment.yaml](samples/de.yaml) to create two new deployments with the same app label and different deployment and version labels.
+You can use the sample [deployment.yaml](samples/de.yaml) to create an Application with two Deployments with the same app label and different deployment and version labels.

 ````
 kubectl create -f deployment.yaml